-When possible, vessels travelling to other Australian ports should be encouraged to exchange ballast sourced from the control area in oceanic waters.
+When possible, vessels travelling to other Australian ports should be encouraged to exchange ballast sourced from the control area in oceanic waters or treat it using an approved on-board ballast water management system.
 Australian law prohibits discharge of high-risk ballast water anywhere inside Australia's territorial waters (12 nautical mile limit).
 To avoid discharging high-risk domestic ballast water, the ship may elect to hold the ballast water on-board or transfer it from tank to tank within the ship.
 This is an acceptable way of managing ballast water risk.
 However, ships' masters should ensure that, when using this method, they have carefully considered their cargo plans to negate any need to discharge any high-risk ballast water within Australian ports.

-Once the IMO's Ballast Water Convention comes into effect, ballast water management systems will be an accepted alternative to ballast water exchange.
+The IMO's Ballast Water Convention came into effect in 2017, and ballast water management systems are now an accepted alternative to ballast water exchange.
 These systems eliminate harmful pests from ballast water by using methods such as filtration, UV treatment, electrolysis, active substances and cyclonic separation.
-If a ship has a functioning ballast water management system installed before the Convention comes into effect, it may be accepted for use, provided sufficient documentation is received to allow a comprehensive review and analysis of the treatment method.